jmtsuji/atlas2-helpers/README.md

 ## Overview

-[ATLAS](https://github.com/pnnl/atlas) is an open-source and extendable pipeline for metagenomic analysis.
-This repo contains a collection of scripts to apply custom extensions on top of the existing ATLAS framework for personal analyses.
+[ATLAS](https://github.com/metagenome-atlas/atlas) is an open-source and extendable pipeline for metagenomic analysis.
+This repo contains a collection of helper scripts to perform post-processing on ATLAS output

 ## Scripts